A person covering the alcohol glass with one hand and saying no with another hand

 The First 12 Hours — Acute Withdrawal

-The alcohol withdrawal symptoms timeline starts within the first 12 hours after your last drink.
-Your body begins to process and eliminate alcohol from your system.
+During the first 12 hours after your last drink, your body begins to process and eliminate alcohol from your system.
 As your blood alcohol concentration (BAC) decreases, you may start to experience withdrawal symptoms.
-These can include:
+There can be several:

 • Anxiety.
 As your body adjusts to the absence of alcohol, you may feel anxious or restless.